Online botanical art groups

 Weekly courses for 2021

 I teach the weekly botanical art courses at the beautiful Sawpit Studio at the Wagon House in Heligan Gardens in Cornwall.
-If you are interested in joining for a 10 week term of one day a week on Tuesdays, Wednesdays or Thursdays then please contact me or to book direct with Charles Francis at the Wagon House.
+If you are interested in joining for a 10 week term of one day a week on either Tuesdays or Wednesdays then please contact me or to book direct with Charles Francis at the Wagon House.

 UPCOMING SHORT COURSES